aditip725/NUTRIEAT_FINAL_YEAR_PROJECT/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback, please contact us at [support@nutrieat.com](mailto:support@nutrieat.com).

----

-Feel free to adjust the details, especially the repository URL, contact email, and any specific project structure that fits your actual project setup.